inetke/revenue-ai-copilot/README.md

 Revenue Management was selected as the initial domain because it combines complex documentation, data-driven decision-making, and real business expertise.
 This makes it an ideal environment for validating Retrieval-Augmented Generation (RAG), semantic search, and AI-assisted decision support.

 The long-term vision is to build a reusable architecture that can be adapted to other knowledge-intensive domains such as Finance, Human Resources, Legal, Operations, or Customer Success, while maintaining reliable retrieval, transparent source attribution, and practical business value.

 ---

+## Future Development

+Revenue AI Copilot will continue evolving as new AI capabilities are incorporated throughout the project.

+Future versions will focus on semantic retrieval, evaluation, AI agents, and practical decision-support features for knowledge-intensive domains.

+---